 I did some research and learned that a certain mix of seeds at certain times throughout your cycle can help regulation of hormones, which can result in more consistent periods.

 Getting my cycle in check has been one of my biggest goals since starting my gut healing journey.
 I’d already started to use a variety of food to support my cycle in the form of cycle syncing, so seed cycling was another great natural protocol to add to my toolkit.

 So about 4 months ago I fully committed to seed cycling and last month, for the first time in my life, I experienced a 29 day cycle.
 There was a lot of excitement and celebration in my house I tell you!
 And I’m on track for the same again this month.

 Why seed cycle?

 If you have irregular, long or absent periods, seed cycling is a natural and relatively cheap way to support your body’s hormones and promote a regular cycle.

 Having an intake of certain vitamins and nutrients at key points of your cycle supports your body at the right times, so that your it knows when to ovulate and menstruate.

 Seed cycling is supportive even for those who have a regular cycle, as the nutrients can still help with common symptoms like PMS, cramps, mood swings, insomnia or brain fog which are often worse with irregular cycles.

 And if you’re trying to get pregnant, having a more regular cycle will help you know your fertile window, making it easier for you to plan.

 How does seed cycling work?

 The different seeds are high in various nutrients like omega essential fatty acids, vitamin E, and lignins, which all support hormone health.

 During the first half of your cycle, you ingest flax seeds that contain lignins.
 Lignins manage excess estrogen (one of the main causes of long or irregular cycles) by binding any surplus estrogen and effectively eliminating it from the body.
-Pumpkin seeds are taken alongside flax to support progesterone, ultimately providing a signal to your body that it’s time to ovulate.
+Pumpkin seeds are taken alongside flax to support estrogen, providing a signal to your body that it’s time to ovulate.